 Question 2 – Do you agree with the principles of DCP 203?

-The Working Group the majority of respondents agreed with the principles, but two DNO respondents did not agree.
+The Working Group noted that the majority of respondents agreed with the principles, but two DNO respondents did not agree.

-A DNO respondent explained that they do not agree with the principles and are also aware that there is an industry issue if unnecessary costs to customers are coming from potentially unnecessary administrative costs, but we do not believe this is an issue which should be addressed by the DCUSA.
-We understand that costs applied by meter administrators (MAs) can be high (although as a DNO we do not have visibility of such costs) especially for pseudo half hourly UMS customers, but this is a commercial arrangement between the UMS customers and MAs, and hence if these costs are deemed to be unjustifiably high then the MA should be challenged directly.
-This proposal proposes a change to the charging methodology which may make a small improvement but will not affect the underlying issue of allegedly high MA charges which should be tackled head-on.
+A DNO respondent explained that they do not agree with the principles and are also aware that there is an industry issue if unnecessary costs to Customers are coming from potentially unnecessary administrative costs, but they do not believe this is an issue which should be addressed by the DCUSA.
+They understand that costs applied by Meter Administrators (MAs) can be high (although as a DNO they do not have visibility of such costs) especially for pseudo half hourly UMS Customers, but this is a commercial arrangement between the UMS Customers and MAs, and hence if these costs are deemed to be unjustifiably high then the MA should be challenged directly.
+They stated that this proposal proposes a change to the charging methodology which may make a small improvement but will not affect the underlying issue of allegedly high MA charges which should be tackled head-on.

-The Working Group noted the comments but noted that this is not exclusive to HH, but also to NHH and it’s not only MA charges, but all the additional charges, including: Suppliers charges, admin charges, inter-Distributor charges, inventory management.
+The Working Group noted the comments but noted that Meter Administrators incur additional costs through having to administer multiple MPANs within a GSP area rather than a single MPAN to that includes all of the customer’s unmetered connections.
+It is not unreasonable for a Meter Administrator to factor in these additional costs when setting its charges to an individual customer.
+This is not exclusive to HH, but also to NHH and it’s not only MA charges, but all the additional costs and charges, including: supplier charges, admin charges, inter-Distributor charges and inventory management.

 The Working Group recognises that DCP 203 will not resolve the situation completely; however, it will make progress to solve portions of the problem.